 Graduate assistantship opportunities are available outside of your academic program, too.
 Contact your program director or department head for more information.

 The in-state and/or out-of-state portion of tuition may be waived for some, not all, assistantships.
-Contact your program director for information about tuition waivers.
+Contact your program director for information about tuition remissions.